MCDReforged/MCDReforged/docs/source/configure.rst

 Configure
 =========

-The configure file of MCDR is ``config.yml``.
+The configuration file of MCDR is ``config.yml``.
 It's located and should be located in the working directory of MCDR

-At startup, MCDR will try to load the configure file.
-If the configure file is not present, MCDR will generate a default config file and exit.
-Otherwise, MCDR will load the config file and compare its content with the default configure file.
-If your configure file has any missing options, MCDR will add default values to the end of your configure file
+At startup, MCDR will try to load the configuration file.
+If the configuration file is not present, MCDR will generate a default config file and exit.
+Otherwise, MCDR will load the config file and compare its content with the default configuration file.
+If your configuration file has any missing options, MCDR will add default values to the end of your configuration file

-The configure file use `YAML <https://en.wikipedia.org/wiki/YAML>`__ format
+The configuration file use `YAML <https://en.wikipedia.org/wiki/YAML>`__ format

 You can use command ``!!MCDR reload config`` or its short form ``!!MCDR r cfg`` to reload the config file when MCDR is running.
 Check the `here <command.html#hot-reloads>`__ for more detail about hot reloads